zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 Nevertheless, in this argument, Taleb avoids two important points: (1) humans are not completely rational, and (2) Bitcoin is in the process of becoming a store of value as we saw in the previous subsection.
 Taleb may be right, bitcoin may not yet be a store of value as such.
 But, this does not imply that it cannot become one, as we have seen in the previous subsection.

-The reason behind this is irrationality in the early stage of Bitcoin, at that time it could be valid to say that Bitcoin had a value of 0.
+The reason behind this is irrationality in the early stages of Bitcoin, at that time it could be valid to say that Bitcoin had a value of 0.
 Nevertheless, multiple economic agents were attracted by it, which, as we have seen in the previous section, led to the start of the development of Bitcoin's store of value function.
+As a result, many economic agents already consider Bitcoin as a store of value, while others expect it to become one in the near future.

 Such a fact is critical since assets that act as a store of value provide the holder with a service: the transfer of value in space and time.
-Consequently, as Bitcoin is in the process of developing its store-of-value function, this implies that the expected flows of bitcoin are not zero, but the implicit value of this service.
+Consequently, as Bitcoin is in the process of developing its store-of-value function, this implies that the expected flows of bitcoin are no longer zero, but the implicit value of this service.
 Therefore, Bitcoin's fundamental value should be greater than 0.

+Therefore, in the case of Bitcoin, we face an instance in which a collective irrationality has endowed this asset with a value that a priori it should not have.
+Nevertheless, as part of this process, the store of value property has begun to develop, which justifies that this asset has value, and, at the same time, this value allows it to act as a store of value.

 # Key Takeaways